odyzeo/form-autocomplete/README.md

 yarn add zeo-form-autocomplete
 ```

-Import component in your main.js file:
+Import component in your where you want to use it and register it:

 ```
-import 'zeo-form-autocomplete';
+import 'Autocomplete' from 'zeo-form-autocomplete';
+export default {
+  components: { Autocomplete },
+}
 ```

-Component will be globaly registered.

 Import styles or make your own.